dkhmelenko/autoapproval/README.md

 ```
 Assign an empty array if no labels should be applied to PRs (example: `apply_labels: []`).

+_NOTES_:
-_NOTE_: If label doesn't exist, it will not be created.
+1. If label doesn't exist, it will not be created.
 In order to apply the label after approving PR automatically, you need to define the label beforehand.
+2. If PR already contains all labels from **apply_labels** config, it will not be approved assuming that it was already approved.

 ## Contributing